- Download a course guide

 - Geraint Howells, Senior Fellow (Melbourne Law Masters),

 City University of Hong Kong.

-- Associate Professor Julie Clarke, Competition Law in the Melbourne Law School.
+- Associate Professor Julie Clarke, Melbourne Law School.

 Students will be supported in their studies on a weekly basis by experienced teaching fellows from the Melbourne Law School